What is A/B Testing? A Beginner's Guide

 What to Test in A/B Testing?

-A common question remains, _what to test in A/B testing? _We have curated a list of a few vital elements where you can start the testing:
+A common question remains, -what to test in A/B testing?
+Here is a list of a few vital elements where you can start the testing:

-2. Forms: All the forms on your website must be clear and user-friendly.
-You can add or modify the titles, text boxes, and even format lines or columns to make it easy for the visitors.
+• Forms: All the forms on your website must be clear and user-friendly.
+You can add or modify the titles, text boxes, and even format lines or columns to make it easy for visitors.

-3. Call to action: Call to action buttons are extremely important for your website.
+• Call to action: Call-to-action buttons are extremely important for your website.
 Make the title catchy such as buy, purchase now, order, etc., to enhance your conversion rate.

-6. Landing pages: landing pages let the users take certain actions.
+• Landing pages: landing pages let users take certain actions.
 A/B testing helps you to perform a comparison between different versions of such features with several designs or layouts.

-7. Page structure: The page structure of the website has to be clean and well crafted.
-You can add images, a carousel, new products to your home page.
+• Page structure: The page structure of the website has to be clean and well-crafted.
+You can add images, a carousel, and new products to your home page.

 Why A/B Testing?

-There are instances where the B2B businesses are not satisfied with their leads or worry about the lower user engagement.
+There are instances where B2B businesses are not satisfied with their leads or worry about low user engagement.

 • Achieve ROI from the current traffic.